Old Boyfriends: Plot

-Meanwhile, her college boyfriend, Turin, hires a private investigator, Art Kopple to find Cruise.
-While they are in Kopple's office, he makes some phone calls and finds Cruise's place of business and home address.
-Turin goes to the clinic where Cruise works, and is informed by her boss that she left abruptly, and that her husband, David Brinks, is still alive and did not commit suicide.
-Turin then visits Brinks.
+A confused Turin hires ace private investigator Art Kopple to find Cruise.
+While they are in Kopple's office, he makes some phone calls using the details about Diane's background that Turin pieced together and immediately finds Cruise's place of business and home address.
+Turin goes to the clinic where Cruise works, and is shocked when Cruise's colleague tells him that she left her job without warning amidst concerns about her state of mind, and indirectly reveals that her husband David Brinks isn't dead at all.
+Turin visits Brinks, who has a new life with an attractive young girlfriend and tells Turin that Diane has been in a downward mental spiral for three years--which peaked when she tried to crash her car into a brick wall but hit a chain-link fence instead.
+Brinks makes it clear he's done with Diane.

-Cruise's third destination is a small town, where she tries to track down her first boyfriend.
+Cruise's third destination is a small town in Minnesota where she tries to track down her first boyfriend.
 She checks into a hotel across the street from the ex-boyfriend's childhood home.
 Cruise knocks on the door and meets her ex-boyfriend's younger brother and mother.
 The younger brother, Wayne Van Til (Keith Carradine), informs Cruise that her former boyfriend was killed in Vietnam.
+Diane talks to Wayne and finds him nice but also very strange.
 The mother confides in Cruise that Wayne has been damaged by the death of his older brother, is still living at home, has no job and no friends.

 Cruise offers to work with Wayne and help him recover from the emotional trauma of his older brother's death.
 Cruise and Van Til, however, become sexually involved, which has a negative effect on Wayne's emotional health and leads to his re-hospitalization.
-After being scolded by Wayne's mother, Cruise goes to the hospital, and meets with Van Til's psychiatrist, Dr. Hoffman.
-Dr. Hoffman condemns her for inflicting emotional distress on Wayne.
+After being upbraided by Wayne's mother and ordered to get out of his life permanently, Cruise goes to the hospital, and meets with Van Til's psychiatrist, Dr. Hoffman.
+Dr. Hoffman condemns her for inflicting emotional distress on Wayne, and his harsh but accurate overview of her actions and emotions leave her in tears.
+She walks past Wayne's room and heads back to Southern California.

-At the end of the film, Turin confronts Cruise at her home, and they reunite as a couple.
+At the end of the film, Turin confronts Cruise at her home.
+She hesitates to engage with him but after he appears to give up and wishes her a sincere goodbye, she tells him to wait.
+They reconcile and become a couple again, sharing a new life together along with Dylan.